Forest, Washington: History

 The first non-indigenous family to settle the area were the Berniers in the 1850s.
-Forest was founded in the 1890s and was referred to as Newaukum Prairie.
-(Note: Sources vary on whether Forest was synonymous with Newaukum Prairie or the prairie was its own area, suggesting that Forest was a community within the Newaukum Prairie borders.)
+Forest was founded in the 1890s and was often synonymously referred to as Newaukum Prairie.
+(Note: Newaukum Prairie was its own extensive landform.
+Reporting of Forest and other communities within the borders of the prairie were often given the blanket name of Newaukum Prairie.
+See sources throughout the page and connected articles in Lewis County.)
 Due to the town's location on Highway 99, Forest was described as a crossroads community where it was often used as a rest stop and a communal gathering spot for nearby residents.
 The early community once had a grist mill that began after 1875 but burned down in 1913.

 The community was a site for a poor farm in the late 1890s.
 The site often housed destitute or disabled persons, and may have been a temporary location for persons that ran afoul of the law, as some were described as "inmates".
 During the Great Depression, the Forest Manor Retirement Home was built, remaining as a poorhouse.
 The site continued to operate during the 1930s but the building was abandoned before being renovated as a tuberculosis convalescence home in 1943.
 Known as the Macmillan Sanatorium, it lasted until the mid-1950s until becoming a nursing home; the grounds once again were used for retirement needs in the 1970s.
 By the 21st century, the building was remodeled and is used as a homeless shelter for women and children.

 An open field located near the town was used as a makeshift airfield in the early 20th century.
+The community's sawmill, Newaukum River Lumber Company, burned down in March 1919; the fire was started by a serial arsonist suspected of being part of a larger "arson ring" that caused a multi-year spree of intentional fires in the Pacific Northwest.
 Forest was a location for a permanent Boy Scout campground with a log cabin; construction began in 1920.

 Forest, due to its location near the Newaukum River, has a history of flooding.
 The community was included in updated FEMA flood maps in 2003, the first revised maps since the 1970s.
 The Newaukum Bridge, located in Forest and built in 1929, was replaced in 2011.
 The construction cut off traffic flow through the town as the highway was partially closed for a year.
 The replacement was also hampered by costs as well as caution over possible archaeological finds.